How to spend a day in Florence

-Famous for its art, architecture and museums, the UNESCO World Heritage site of Florence is a must-visit when you’re in Italy.
-And throughout 2019, this historic city is hosting numerous events and exhibitions to commemorate 500 years since Da Vinci’s death.
-It’s an easy 2-hour drive from our hotels in Tuscany and makes for a great day trip, so lace up your shoes and get ready to explore…
+Famous for its art, architecture and museums, the UNESCO World Heritage Site of Florence is a must-visit when you’re in Italy.
+It’s an easy 2-hour drive from our hotels in Tuscany and makes for a great day trip, so lace up your shoes and get ready to explore.

-Start your day the Italian way and pop into a local coffee bar for a creamy cappuccino.
-Try Pasticceria Nencioni and enjoy your morning caffeine with a fluffy brioche or a delicate cornetto, the softer and less buttery version of a croissant.
+What better way to start your day with a proper Italian coffee?
+Visit Pasticceria Nencioni and enjoy your morning pick-me-up with a fluffy brioche roll or a delicate cornetto, the softer and less buttery version of a croissant.

 Once you’re fuelled and ready to explore, head to the Santa Maria del Fiore cathedral first thing to avoid the queues.
-Built in the 13th Century, it’s known for its detailed, medieval architecture and iconic red-tiled dome.
-It’s the largest in the world and you can walk the 463 steps to the top for panoramic views over the terracotta roofs of Florence.
+Built in the 13th century, it’s known for its detailed, medieval architecture.
+And the red-tiled dome is the largest in the world – walk up the 463 steps to the top for panoramic views over the terracotta roofs of the city.

-At ground level, stroll over to the Galleria dell’Accademia, where you’ll find a range of Michelangelo’s sculptures, including his world-renowned masterpiece, David.
-Wander through the main halls to see an array of works by various Italian artists, donated to the gallery by the Medici family, who ruled Florence during the Renaissance.
+Back at ground level, stroll over to the Galleria dell’Accademia to see a range of Michelangelo’s sculptures, including his world-renowned masterpiece, David.
+Wander through the main halls to admire works by various Italian artists, donated to the gallery by the Medici family, who ruled Florence during the Renaissance.

 Tip: Book tickets ahead of time for individual museums or invest in a museum pass – it’ll save you spending time queueing.

-Now you’ve worked up an appetite, tuck in to authentic pasta and try fine Tuscan wine at Trattoria Sergio Gozzi – just by San Lorenzo Market.
-Or if you’re keen to keep moving, then pick up a quick lunch at the market.
-It’s the largest and oldest food market in Florence, where you can see, smell and sample the local cuisine.
-Try seasonal truffles, buffalo mozzarella and grab a traditional tripe sandwich at a Lampredotto stand.
+Now you’ve worked up an appetite, tuck in to authentic pasta and fine Tuscan wine at Trattoria Sergio Gozz.
+Or if you’re keen to keep moving, pick up a quick lunch at the nearby San Lorenzo market – the largest and oldest food market in Florence.
+Try seasonal truffles and buffalo mozzarella and grab a traditional tripe sandwich at a Lampredotto stand.

 Once home to the powerful Medici family, the Palazzo Vecchio is now the city hall and has a 311-foot-high bell tower, which you can climb for views of Santa Maria del Fiore and the rolling Tuscan countryside.

-In the mid-afternoon heat, saunter down to the river bank and treat yourself to a scoop of cool, soft gelato.
-Check out Gelateria La Carraia, which has a variety of classic and fruity flavours, including the indulgent tiramisu mousse.
+In the mid-afternoon heat, saunter down to the river bank and treat yourself to a scoop of gelato – check out Gelateria La Carraia, which has a variety of classic and fruity flavours, including indulgent tiramisu mousse.

-As the day draws to a close, Ponte Vecchio is the prime spot for taking in views of the rosy sky as the sun sinks beneath the hills.
+As the day draws to a close, Ponte Vecchio is the prime spot for views of the rosy sky as the sun sinks beneath the hills.